 clinics where students treat patients under the supervision of dental school

-operates such a clinic.
+faculty; the University of Minnesota operates such a clinic.
 Weve found

 prices at dental clinics to be significantly lower than average prices

 for dental practices.
 Keep in mind that if you need extensive treatment,